 • Stay physically active most of the time, scale back activities when the disease flares.

 • Do low-impact aerobic exercises, such as walking, and exercises to boost muscle strength.
-Gentle range-of-motion exercises, such as stretching will keep the joint flexible
+Gentle range-of-motion exercises, such as stretching will keep the joint flexible.

-Activity and a healthy diet can keep weight under control to put less strain on joints.
+to put less strain on joints.
 A physical therapist (PT) can help guide exercises that are safe for joints.
 RA can cause stress, anxiety or depression too.
 Discuss these normal feelings

 with your health care providers.
-They
+They can provide helpful information and resources.

 SHARE THIS PAGE!